-Please make sure that all items of clothing are clearly named -
+Please make sure that all items of clothing are clearly named thank you.

-Speaking and Listening in Cubs Room
+Speaking and Listening in Foxes Room

-Communication and Language is a key area of our work in Cubs Room.
-Studies have shown that children who are read to and spoken with a great deal during early childhood will have larger vocabularies and a better understanding of and use of grammar than those who aren't.
+Communication and Language is a key area of our work in Foxes Room.
+Studies have shown that children who are read to and spoken to with a great deal during early childhood will have larger vocabularies and a better understanding of and use of grammar than those who aren't.
 Here are some of the ways that you can help at home and how we nurture your child's language development in Foxes Room.

 Talk, Talk, Talk - we love to narrate our day as it is happening!
 "We're going on a walk now.
 Can you hear the wind blowing in the trees?
-Can you hear the Autumn leaves crunching under your feet?2 Read, Read, Read - we love to read and act out stories in Cubs Room.
-We start with simple board books and move onto picture books, poems and rhymes too.
+Can you hear the Autumn leaves crunching under your feet?"
+Read.
+Read.
+Read - we love to read and act out stories in Foxes Room.
+We read picture books, poems and rhymes too.